meronym/purl/README.md

 - State channel funding / management / backup

-- Custodial operations
+- Custodial operations (we might want to delegate this to a different group of actors?)

-In a future iteration, users should be able to self-host their hubs and connect to other hubs that support the same transport mechanisms.
+In a future iteration, users should be able to self-host their hubs and connect to other hubs that support the same transport mechanisms (asset x channel architectures).

 ## UX Sketch